 META-INF/MANIFEST.MF file with the

 Bundle-SymbolicName OSGi directive.
+A WAB is an OSGi bundle.
 Although the source of the project has a WAR layout, the artifact filename may end with either the

-Liferay only supports the use of WABs if they’ve been auto-generated by the WAB Generator.
-The WAB Generator transforms a general WAR-style portlet into a WAB during its deployment process.
+Liferay only supports the use of WABs that have been auto-generated by the WAB Generator.
+The WAB Generator transforms a general WAR-style plugin into a WAB during its deployment process.
 So what exactly does the WAB Generator do to a WAR file to transform it into a WAB?

 - my-war-portlet - src - main - java - webapp - WEB-INF - resources - views - faces-config.xml - liferay-display.xml - liferay-plugin-package.properties - liferay-portlet.xml - portlet.xml - web.xml